smcalilly/smcalilly.github.io/_posts/2024-04-13-cindy-lee-jubilee.md

 He deleted this tweet less than a minute after he posted it.
 This provoked my defense mechanism.
 I'm on a lifelong journey of learning how to disagree with people in a reasonable way.
 My mother wrote in a Christmas card that I was 2 years old and would argue with anything.

 "Find that like 30% as interesting conceptually" like ideas have percentages of interestingness.
-I wasn't going to let a popular music writer get away with deleting a tweet like that.
+I wasn't going to let a well regarded music writer get away with deleting a tweet like that.
 It felt to me like a personal attack, and I responded with a screenshot of his deleted tweet and [said](https://twitter.com/greenie_bean/status/1778800248002888049):

 > lol i respect this writer who deleted this tweet in response to me, but we shouldn't be applying music industry ideas like a "single" to an artist who does everything in opposition to the music industry. i find that like 30% as interesting, conceptually